The Governing Body

 |Before starting her family and political career, Caroline Clapper worked predominantly in the Film and Advertising Industry, lastly for the Scottish Media Group.
 More recently, she is a 3-term County Councillor for Hertfordshire and 2-term Borough Councillor for Hertsmere, representing Radlett, Aldenham and Elstree.
 She is the Cabinet Member responsible for Leisure, Culture and Heath, and is closely involved in local Planning and Highways issues.
 She sits on the Boards of both Elstree Studios and Aldenham County Park, and sits on the Education and Public Health Committees at County Council.|

-Leanne began her career at PwC, qualifying as a Chartered Accountant.
-After then spending a number of years in commercial strategy roles including working within the retail sector at both Arcadia Group Plc and Dixons Stores Group Plc, Leanne returned to the world of Practice, where she took her experience and training within industry forward and launched her Management Consultancy career, advising companies on their strategy, growth, profitability and business planning.
-This path has led her to take on a variety of interesting roles, including, FD, CEO and External Consultant, in many differing companies and industries over the years.
+Leanne works independently, running her own FD Consultancy for a portfolio of small and medium sized businesses, spanning a range of industries.
+She began her career at PwC, qualifying as a Chartered Accountant in 1993.
+After then spending a number of years in commercial strategy roles including working within the retail sector at both Arcadia Group Plc and Dixons Stores Group Plc, Leanne returned to the world of Practice, where she took her commercial experience and training within industry and began her Consultancy career, advising companies on their financial planning, strategy, growth, profitability and business development.

 Leanne has a keen interest in education and was previously a school governor at a St Mary's CofE High School in Hendon.

-Leanne is married and has two daughters who currently attend the Girls' School.
+Leanne is married with 2 daughters, one of whom currently attends the Girls' School.